fprl/texteditor-like-notion/README.md

-# Post it app with React.
+# A text editor like Notion with React.

 > This readme file will update with future changes.